 Strong Password Generator

-Once your social media account is hacked, these hackers will start chatting up your friend pretending to be you and tell them about quick money scheme which many will fall victim thinking it was you they were chatting with.
-Facebook and the likes have tried to ensure good security for their users by spending huge amount of money on network security.
+Once your social media account is hacked, these hackers will start chatting up your friend pretending to be you and tell them about the quick money scheme which many will fall victim to thinking it was you they were chatting with.
+Facebook and the likes have tried to ensure good security for their users by spending huge amounts of money on network security.

 Notwithstanding, the internet is not a safe place for anyone.
 No, not one and that is why organisations with an online presence and online businesses spend a huge amount of money on internet security because it is one of the most important aspects to consider when working over the internet no matter how the size of the organisation.